alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

   * objdump
     * GNU objdump (GNU Binutils for Ubuntu) 2.2

-**Everything we will write will be true for this system/environment, but may be different on another system**
+**Everything we cover will be true for this system/environment, but may be different on another system**

 ## Automatic allocation

-Let's firt look at a very simple program, with one function that uses one variable (`0-main.c`):
+Let's first look at a very simple program that has one function that uses one variable (`0-main.c`):

 ```c
 #include <stdio.h>